scholzj/aws-jump-host/README.md

 # aws-jump-host

-AWS setup using Terraform and Ansible
+Creates and a jump host on Amazon AWS using Terraform to create the infrastructure and Ansible to install the software.